coffee2code/published-by/readme.txt

 The user most recently responsible for a post getting published will be recorded as the publishing user.
 Editing a published post does not change the publishing user.

+= How do I see (or hide) the "Published By" column in an admin listing of posts? =

+In the upper-right of the page is a "Screen Options" link that reveals a panel of options.
+In the "Columns" section, check (to show) or uncheck (to hide) the "Published By" option.

 = Does this plugin include unit tests? =

 Yes.